rubytester/vagrant-playground/README.md

 The actual image vm built from this box is in `~/VirtualBox VMs` folder `vagrant_default_xxxxnumbersxxx`. so that's typical VBox stuff vmdk

+## quick test with provisioning using :shell

+`config.vm.provision :shell, :inline => "echo 'hello empire' > hello.txt"`

+`vagrant reload` (hm, you will see warning "stdin: is not a tty" this is not a problem according to this https://github.com/mitchellh/vagrant/issues/1673)

+`vagrant ssh` and you should see hello.txt

+`cat hello.txt` should produce 'hello empire'